tompave/justincase/README.md

   // A string to prepend to file names.
   // In theory you *could* set this to an empty string, but doing so would
-  // have your OS to take care of it in a way you can't control.
+  // have your OS take care of it in a way you can't control.
   "file_copy_prefix" : "timestamp",
   // "file_copy_prefix" : "incremental_id",